Suva Fiji Temple: Admittance

-Following the completion of the temple, the church announced that a public open house would be held from June 7–12, 2002.
-The temple was dedicated by Gordon B. Hinckley on June 18, 2000.
-Following the temple’s renovation period, another open house was held, from January 25-February 6, 2016, and the temple was rededicated by Henry B. Eyring on February 21, 2016.
+Following the completion of the temple, the church announced that a public open house would be held from 7 June to 12 June 2002.
+The temple was dedicated by Gordon B. Hinckley on 18 June 2000.
+Following the temple’s renovation period, another open house was held, from 25 January to 6 February 2016, and the temple was rededicated by Henry B. Eyring on 21 February 2016.
 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.